spozun/cerner-32-days-of-code/README.md

 Day 12 - textHighlighter.ts - node function that highlights all instances of a search term in a body of text on the command line.

 Day 13 - codeInjection.rb - playing with Ruby block/yield and eval.
 Calls a private funtion that should not be callable.

+Day 14 - bensProblem.js - my son asked me last night to solve a logic/number problem while I was sitting at my computer, so I said "let's just write a program for that".
+The problem is to use the digits 1-9 each once so that each row and column in the below shape add up to the same number.

+    XXX
+      X
+      XXX
+        X
+        X